AntonioLonga/PytorchGeometricTutorial/README.md

 # PytorchGeometricTutorial
 Hi!
-We are Antonio Longa and Giovanni Pellegrini, PhD students, and PhD Gabriele Santin, researcher, working between Fondazione Bruno Kessler and the University of Trento, Italy.
+We are Antonio Longa and Giovanni Pellegrini, PhD students, and Gabriele Santin, researcher, working between Fondazione Bruno Kessler and the University of Trento, Italy.

 This project aims to present through a series of tutorials various techniques in the field of Geometric Deep Learning, focusing on how they work and how to implement them using the [Pytorch geometric](https://github.com/rusty1s/pytorch_geometric)